Our School Council

 Within the school council, pupils were elected by the other council members to these roles.

-The organisation of each meeting was agreed and that they would meet at 12 midday, twice a half term.
-The minutes of each meeting would be given to Mrs Moulding our Headteacher by the Chair and shared on the School Council Meeting board in the corridor.
+The organisation of each meeting is agreed and that they would meet at lunchtime, twice a half term.
+The minutes of each meeting are given to Mrs Moulding our Headteacher by the Chair and shared on the School Council Meeting board in the corridor.

 We all agreed the role of the school council: